Shadow library

-Shadow libraries (also pirate libraries or black open access) are online repositories of freely available digital media that are normally paywalled, access-controlled, or otherwise not readily accessible.
-Shadow libraries usually contain textual works like academic papers and ebooks, and may include other digital media like software, music, or films.
+Shadow libraries, also referred to as pirate libraries or black open access, are online repositories of freely available digital media that are normally paywalled, access-controlled, or otherwise not readily accessible.
+Shadow libraries usually contain textual works such as academic papers and ebooks, and may include other digital media like software, music, or films.

 Anna's Archive, Library Genesis, Sci-Hub, UbuWeb and Z-Library are some of the most popular shadow libraries for books and academic literature.